 Student scores should not depend on the mode of administration or type of test form.
-Because the ISAT in Science was primarily administered in an online test delivery system in spring 2023, only two students in grade 5 took the paper-pencil form, no students took it in grade 8, and two in grade 11 (all in English) while no student took the Braille forms in the paper mode in any grades.
+Because the ISAT in Science was primarily administered in an online test delivery system in spring 2024, only six students in grade 5 took the paper-pencil form, eighteen students took it in grade 8, and eight students in grade 11 (all in English) while no student took the Braille forms in the paper mode in any grades.
 Scores obtained via alternate modes of administration must be established as comparable to scores obtained through online testing.
 This section outlines the overall test development plans that ensured the comparability of online and paper-pencil tests.